boylebryce/BankApp/docs/modified_uml.md

-Can close an account when fraud department flags the account more than a number of times Define ATM threshold for max daily amount taken out Can alert authorities about bank(branch) robbery attempt
+Can close an account when fraud department flags the account more than a number of times Define ATM threshold for max daily amount taken out Can alert authorities about bank(branch) robbery attempt Collects the deposited cash in the ATMs at the end of each day

 ### Fraud department:
 Can decide if a check from ATM or branch is fake and decline the updates to the account